 “We discover that we receive guidance for our lives to just about the extent that we stop making demands upon God,to give to us on order, and on our terms.

-In praying, we ask simply that throughout the day God place in us the best understanding of His will that we can have for that day, and that we be given the grace by which to carry it out.
+In praying, we ask simply that throughout the day, that God place in us the best understanding of His will that we be given for that day, and that we be given the grace which to carry it out.

 There is a direct linkage among self-evaluation, meditation and prayer.
-Taken separately, these practices can bring much relief and benefit.
-But when they are logically related and interwoven, the result is an unshakeable foundation in life.”
+Taken separately these practices can bring much relief and benefit.
+But when they are logically related and interwoven they result in an unshakable foundation in life.”